patshaughnessy/patshaughnessy.github.io/posts/2014-09-23-how-arel-converts-ruby-queries-into-sql-statements.markdown

 <img src="http://patshaughnessy.net/assets/2014/9/23/tree2b.png"/>

-Above you can see the visitor arrow next to the <span class="code">SelectStatement</span> node.
+Here you can see the visitor arrow next to the <span class="code">SelectStatement</span> node.
 Above the diagram I’ve written the word “SELECT.”
 Arel’s visitor knows to write SELECT when it encounters <span class="code">SelectStatement</span> root node.

 Next Arel moves down to the left: